-- 1. We understood and tested whether the general computer control environment of POS systems was effective. - 2.
-We understood and tested the effectiveness of design and implementation of internal controls over the catering revenue recognition process. - 3.
-We understood and evaluated POS systems and accounting system data transfer mechanism, and tested whether the transaction data had been correctly transferred. - 4.
-We selected samples of the sales data for POS systems and source data of operating revenue, and verified that they were consistent with information from revenue data.
+- 1. We obtained an understanding of and tested whether the general computer control environment of POS systems was effective. - 2.
+We obtained an understanding of and tested the effectiveness of the design and implementation of internal controls over the catering revenue recognition process. - 3.
+We understood and evaluated POS systems and accounting system data transfer mechanisms and tested whether the transaction data had been correctly transferred. - 4.
+We verified whether the sales data and daily sales reports of the POS system match the amounts recorded in the revenue journal, and we verified the completeness and accuracy of revenue recognition for food and beverage sales.

-Responsibilities of Management and Those Charged with Governance for the Financial Statements
+Responsibilities of Management and Those Charged with Governance for the Parent Company Only Financial Statements

-Management is responsible for the preparation and fair presentation of the financial statements in accordance with the Regulations Governing the Preparation of Financial Reports by Securities Issuers, and for such internal control as management determines is necessary to enable the preparation of financial statements that are free from material misstatement, whether due to fraud or error.
+Management is responsible for the preparation and fair presentation of the parent company only financial statements in accordance with the Regulations Governing the Preparation of Financial Reports by Securities Issuers, and for such internal control as management determines is necessary to enable the preparation of parent company only financial statements that are free from material misstatement, whether due to fraud or error.

-In preparing the financial statements, management is responsible for assessing the Company's ability to continue as a going concern, disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless management either intends to liquidate the Company or to cease operations, or has no realistic alternative but to do so.
+In preparing the parent company only financial statements, management is responsible for assessing the Company's ability to continue as a going concern, disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless management either intends to liquidate the Company or to cease operations, or has no realistic alternative but to do so.